-The Center’s Northeast Ohio Emergency Preparedness Initiative plays a key role in improving the level of emergency preparedness in the region by working with area hospitals to increase their capacity and capability to respond to natural and manmade disasters.
-The Center’s work to improve emergency preparedness in Northeast Ohio has four major components:
+The Center for Health Affairs' Emergency Preparedness program plays a key role in improving the level of emergency preparedness in Northeast Ohio by working with area hospitals to increase their capacity and capability to respond to and recover from natural and man-made disasters.

-- individual hospital preparedness
+- Individual hospital preparedness

-- regional hospital preparedness
+- Regional hospital preparedness

-Grant funding has been used to increase and sustain capabilities in the following federal and state initiatives:
+Funds for this emergency preparedness program are made possible by the Ohio Department of Health, the U.S. Department of Health and Human Services and grant funding, which has been used to increase and sustain capabilities in the following federal and state initiatives:

-- Interoperable communications
+- Interoperable Communications

 - Bed Tracking System